BIBLE PASSAGE:

 most feel that they are in control.
 But are they (we)?
 The truth is,

-our words, actions, thoughts, emotions, and attitudes are affected
+most of our words, actions, thoughts, emotions, and attitudes are

 Since we live in a world that consists of good and evil, our highest

-level of influence must be from the source of these two, which are
+level of influence must be from one of these two sources – either

-Satan (evil) and God (good).
+Satan (evil), or God (good).
 Satan unleashes his forces to entice us

 to do the things that are not good for us.
-If he is successful, we will
+If he’s successful, we will

 On the other hand, God invites us to do the things that are good for